-Learn more about Rev. Julie by reading her message to the congregation on the Worship Page.
+Learn more about Rev. Barbara by reading her message to the congregation on the Worship Page.

 Kurt Jordan developed an intense interest in learning the piano after having seen The Phantom of the Opera with his parents at age 10.
 He studied under the guidance of Joann Algier throughout middle and high school, during which time he discovered a love of music using multiple pianos.
 This passion was further explored while studying at Azusa Pacific University under Dr. Robert Sage until 2010 when Kurt graduated with a BA in Music Theory and Composition.